OWASP/CheatSheetSeries/cheatsheets/Session_Management_Cheat_Sheet.md

 ### HttpOnly Attribute

 The `HttpOnly` cookie attribute instructs web browsers not to allow scripts (e.g. JavaScript or VBscript) an ability to access the cookies via the DOM document.cookie object.
 This session ID protection is mandatory to prevent session ID stealing through XSS attacks.
+However, if an XSS attack is combined with a CSRF attack, the requests sent to the web application will include the session cookie, as the browser always includes the cookies when sending requests.
+The `HttpOnly` cookie only protects the confidentiality of the cookie; the attacker cannot use it offline, outside of the context of an XSS attack.

 See the OWASP [XSS (Cross Site Scripting) Prevention Cheat Sheet](Cross_Site_Scripting_Prevention_Cheat_Sheet.md).